Application deadline: February 1, 2018

 Applications must be submitted online.

-Applicants should develop a 2-year research project under the guidance of two or more faculty advisors, one of whom must be a faculty member in the College of Biological Sciences (CBS).
-The other advisor(s) may be from a different department within CBS or from any other College at UMN.
+Applicants should develop a 2-year research project under the guidance of two or more faculty advisors, at least one of whom must be a faculty member in the College of Biological Sciences (CBS).
+The other advisor(s) may be from a different department within CBS, from any other College at UMN or from a local entity external to the university (e.g., private company, government agency, NGO).
+Since an important aim of the program is to jumpstart the formation of new teams, the faculty advisors should not have an already established record of collaboration with each other (as evidenced by jointly authored publications).

 Uploaded applications materials must include: